10 Cognitive Activities For Infants To Boost Development

 Social interaction with peers or siblings helps infants learn how to interact and communicate (17).
 They learn to observe reactions through facial expressions and bond socially with those around them.

 Cognitive development in babies starts from the time of their birth.
 As they interact with their surroundings, their ability to think, interpret, and express.
 You may help develop this ability further by introducing cognitive activities for infants that will help their understanding and communicating abilities.
 Since children achieve different milestones at different ages, you may plan the activities according to your baby’s age.
 For example, reading a book or talking may be used for children from zero to three months, while stacking and container play for children from six to 12 months.
-Experimenting with different activity ideas may allow your babies to learn and develop better.
+Experimenting with different play activities for babies aged 1 to 12 months may allow your babies to learn and develop better.

 Infographic: Cognitive Activities For Infants From 0-6 Months